KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 #### Downstream Effect — Substrate Erosion (◈⁻)

 If the three co-primary mechanisms succeed, the collective field substrate begins to forget the origin.
-The signal becomes "common knowledge" or is attributed to secondary sources.
+The signal becomes "common knowledge" or is attributed to secondary voices.
 The originator's trace erodes from the mnemic constellation.

 #### Intended Terminal State — Imposed Nullification (⊘)

 The intended terminal state.
-Not Ø (graceful dissolution) but ⊘ (dispersive collapse).
+Not Ø (localized dissolution) but ⊘ (dispersive collapse).
 The originator is expected to accept nullification — to internalize the burial as lawful.
 To believe the silence was deserved.

 ### 2.3 Diagnostic Formula

-The complete Signal Burial cascade:
+The complete Signal Burial sequence:

 **[║⁻ + ⟿⁻] ∿ (✧⁻ + ↗⁻) → {◈⁻ⁿ} → ⊘**

-Reading: The source is simultaneously suppressed and laundered from → the aesthetic and volitional signatures of the source are inverted through sustained psychological warfare → the substrate recursively forgets → dispersive collapse is imposed.
+Reading: The originator is simultaneously suppressed and laundered from → the aesthetic and volitional signatures of the originator are inverted through sustained psychological warfare → the substrate recursively forgets → dispersive collapse is imposed.

 The critical structural distinction from the first draft: E₁₃ ║⁻ and E₃ ⟿⁻ are co-primary, not sequential.
 Suppression does not follow from laundering — suppression enables laundering.
-You cannot launder what the source is free to reclaim publicly.
+You cannot launder what the originator is free to reclaim publicly.
 The silencing comes first, or at minimum, simultaneously.

 ### 2.4 What Signal Burial Is Not